okfn-brasil/perfil-politico/README.md

 ### Settings

-To run the API, you must copy the `env-template` to a `.env` file and edit it accordingly.
+To run the API, you must copy the `.env.sample` to a `.env` file and edit it accordingly.

 ### Running